Colonial Office: First Colonial Office (1768–1782)

-In 1768 the separate American or Colonial Department was established, in order to deal with colonial affairs in British North America.
+In 1768 the separate American or Colonial Department was established, in order to deal with colonial affairs in British America.
 With the loss of thirteen of its colonies, however, the department was abolished in 1782.
 Responsibility for the remaining colonies was given to the Home Office, and subsequently in 1801 transferred to the War Department.

 War and Colonial Office (1801–1854)

 The War Office was renamed the War and Colonial Office in 1801, under a new Secretary of State for War and the Colonies, to reflect the increasing importance of the colonies.
 In 1825 a new post of Under-Secretary of State for the Colonies was created within this office.
 It was held by Robert William Hay initially.
 His successors were James Stephen, Herman Merivale, Frederic Rogers, Robert Herbert and Robert Henry Meade.

 From 1824, the British Empire (excepting India, which was administered separately by the East India Company and then the British Raj) was divided by the War and Colonial Office into the following administrative departments: